 In this blog, we discuss the various types of deep tissue therapy that we use in our office and go over the benefits of each.

 At Calispine, deep tissue therapy involves the use of various methods to manually lengthen, mobilize, and breakdown scar tissue found in muscle and fascia.

-Scar tissue or muscle adhesions can build up in muscle and surrounding fascia after months or years of repetitive motion.
+Scar tissue or muscle adhesions can build up in your muscles and fascia after months or years of repetitive motion.
 Without proper stretching, myofascial release, or massage, scar tissue will slowly build up.
-It will eventually reduce blood flow to the muscle and restrict the movement of muscle fibers, causing pain.
-Deep tissue massages help to introduce blood flow to the muscle, realign the fibers and fascia, and increase mobility of a joint.
+Scar tissue eventually reduces blood flow to the muscles and restricts the movement of muscle fibers, causing pain.
+Deep tissue massages help re-introduce blood flow to the muscles realigning the fibers and fascia.

 This type of deep tissue massage is meant for patients that either have small muscle adhesions or a very low pain tolerance.
-Using only our thumbs, we apply sustained pressure to a section of the muscle and pulse slowly, allowing the muscle fibers to release.
-This is our go to deep tissue method for a majority of first time patients and the results are less profound than the next 3 methods of massage.
+Using just our thumbs, we apply sustained pressure to a section of the muscle and pulse slowly allowing the muscle fibers to release.
+This is our go to deep tissue method for a majority of first time patients.

 Scraping or Graston Technique